S0J-FE18-10 - Rotary tool Vevor - Free user manual and instructions

 a) Ensure the switch is in the off position before inserting battery pack.
 Inserting the battery pack into power tools that have the switch on invites accidents.

 b) Recharge only with the charger specified by the manufacturer.
-A charger is suitable for one type of battery pack.
+A charger that is suitable for one type of battery pack may create a risk of fire when used with another battery pack.

 c) Use power tools only with specifically designated battery packs.
-Use of an other battery packs may create a risk of injury and fire.
+Use of any other battery packs may create a risk of injury and fire.

-d) When battery pack is not in use, keep it away from other metal objects paper clips, coins, keys, nails, screw, or other small metal objects
+d) When battery pack is not in use, keep it away from other metal objects, like paper clips, coins, keys, nails, screws, or other small metal objects,

-e) Under abusive conditions, liquid may be ejected from the battery; avoid cc if contact accidentally occurs, flush with water.
-If liquid contacts eyes, addition seek medical help.
-Liquid ejected from the battery may cause irritation or bur
+e) Under abusive conditions, liquid may be ejected from the battery; avoid contact.
+If contact accidentally occurs, flush with water.
+If liquid contacts eyes, additionally seek medical help.
+Liquid ejected from the battery may cause irritation or burns.

 5) Safety instructions for all operations

-Safety warnings common for grinding, sanding, wire brushing, polishing, carving abrasive cutting-off operations:
+Safety warnings common for grinding, sanding, wire brushing, polishing, carving, and abrasive cutting-off operations:

-a) This power tool is intended to function as a grinder, sander, wire brush, pe carving or cut-off tool.
-Read all safety warnings, instructions, illustrations and specifications provided with this power tool.
-Failure to follow all instructions list below may result in electric shock, fire and/or serious injury.
+a) This power tool is intended to function as a grinder, sander, wire brush, polisher, carver, or cut-off tool.
+Read all safety warnings, instructions, illustrations, and specifications provided with this power tool.
+Failure to follow all instructions listed below may result in electric shock, fire, and/or serious injury.

 Note!
 List only those operations that are applicable.

-b) Do not use accessories which are not specifically designed and recommend
+b) Do not use accessories which are not specifically designed and recommended

-e) The arbor size of wheels, sanding drums or any other accessory must profit the spindle or collet of the power tool.
-Accessories that do not match the mounting hardware of the power tool will run out of balance, vibrate excessive and may cause loss of control.
+e) The arbor size of wheels, sanding drums, or any other accessory must properly fit the spindle or collet of the power tool.
+Accessories that do not match the mounting hardware of the power tool will run out of balance, vibrate excessively, and may cause loss of control.

-f) Mandrel mounted wheels, sanding drums, cutters or other accessories must fully inserted into the collet or chuck.
-If the mandrel is insufficiently held and overhang of the wheel is too long, the mounted wheel may become loose a ejected at high velocity.
+f) Mandrel mounted wheels, sanding drums, cutters, or other accessories must be fully inserted into the collet or chuck.
+If the mandrel is insufficiently held and the overhang of the wheel is too long, the mounted wheel may become loose and be ejected at high velocity.

 g) Do not use a damaged accessory.
-Please inspect the accessory before ease use such as abrasive wheels for chips and cracks, sanding drum for cracks, excess wear, wire brush for loose or cracked wires.
+Before each use, inspect the accessory, such as abrasive wheels for chips and cracks, sanding drums for cracks or excessive wear, and wire brushes for loose or cracked wires.

-If power tool or accessory is dropped, inspect for damage or install an unda accessory.
-After inspecting and installing an accessory, position yourself and bystanders away from the plane of the rotating accessory and run the power at maximum no-load speed for one minute.
+If the power tool or accessory is dropped, inspect for damage or install an undamaged accessory.
+After inspecting and installing an accessory, position yourself and bystanders away from the plane of the rotating accessory and run the power tool at maximum no-load speed for one minute.
 Damaged accessories will normally break apart during this test time.

 h) Wear personal protective equipment.
-Depending on application, use face sh safety goggles or safety glasses.
-As appropriate, wear dust mask, hearing protectors, gloves and workshop aproncapable of stopping small abrasive or workpiece fragments.
-The eye protection must be capable of stopping flying d generated by various operations.
-The dust mask or respirator must be capable of filtrating particles generated by your operation.
+Depending on the application, use a face shield, safety goggles, or safety glasses.
+As appropriate, wear a dust mask, hearing protectors, gloves, and a workshop apron capable of stopping small abrasive or workpiece fragments.
+The eye protection must be capable of stopping flying debris generated by various operations.
+The dust mask or respirator must be capable of filtering particles generated by your operation.

 Prolonged exposure to high-intensity noise may cause hearing loss.

-i) Keep bystanders a safe distance away from work area.
+i) Keep bystanders a safe distance away from the work area.
 Anyone entering the work area must wear personal protective equipment.
-Fragments of workpiece of a broken accessory may fly away and cause injury beyond immediate area or operation.
+Fragments of the workpiece or of a broken accessory may fly away and cause injury beyond the immediate area of operation.

-c) The rated speed of the grinding accessories must be at least equal to th
+c) The rated speed of the grinding accessories must be at least equal to the

 maximum speed marked on the power tool.
 Grinding accessories

-j) Hold power tool by insulated gripping surfaces only, when performing an operation where the cutting accessory may contact hidden wiring or its own or Cutting accessory contacting a "ive" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock.
+j) Hold the power tool by insulated gripping surfaces only when performing an operation where the cutting accessory may contact hidden wiring or its own cord.
+Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock.

-k) Always hold the tool firmly in your hand(s) during the start-up.
-The reactive torque of the motor, as it accelerates to full speed, can cause the tool to t1) Use clamps to support workpiece whenever practical.
+k) Always hold the tool firmly in your hand(s) during start-up.
+The reactive torque of the motor, as it accelerates to full speed, can cause the tool to twist. l) Use clamps to support the workpiece whenever practical.
 Never hold a small workpiece in one hand and the tool in the other hand while in use.
-Clampir small workpiece allows you to use your hand(s) to control the tool.
-Round m such as dowel rods, pipes or tubing has a tendency to roll while being cut, may cause the bit to bind or jump toward you.
+Clamping a small workpiece allows you to use your hand(s) to control the tool.
+Round materials such as dowel rods, pipes, or tubing have a tendency to roll while being cut, which may cause the bit to bind or jump toward you.

 m) Position the cord clear of the spinning accessory.
-If you lose control, the may be cut or snagged and your hand or arm may be pulled into the spin accessory.
+If you lose control, the cord may be cut or snagged and your hand or arm may be pulled into the spinning accessory.

-n) Never lay the power tool down until the accessory has come to a complete.
+n) Never lay the power tool down until the accessory has come to a complete stop.
 The spinning accessory may grab the surface and pull the power tool out of control.

-0) After changing the bits or making any adjustments, make sure the collet I chuck or any other adjustment devices are securely tightened.
+o) After changing the bits or making any adjustments, make sure the collet, chuck, or any other adjustment devices are securely tightened.

 p) Do not run the power tool while carrying it at your side.
-Accidental contains the spinning accessory could snag your clothing, pulling the accessory into your body.
+Accidental contact with the spinning accessory could snag your clothing, pulling the accessory into your body.

 q) Regularly clean the power tool's air vents.
-The motor's fan will draw the inside the housing and excessive accumulation of powdered metal may cause electrical hazards.
+The motor's fan will draw dust inside the housing, and excessive accumulation of powdered metal may cause electrical hazards.

 r) Do not operate the power tool near flammable materials.
-Sparks could igni these materials.
+Sparks could ignite these materials.

 s) Do not use accessories that require liquid coolants.
 Using water or other coolants may result in electrocution or shock.